 - Make sure local workers are first in line for state government jobs.

 Tax rebates for apprenticeships and traineeships

-If One Nation holds the balance of power, we will seek to introduce payroll tax incentives for West Australian businesses to employ apprentices and trainees.
+If I hold the balance of power, we will seek to introduce payroll tax incentives for West Australian businesses to employ apprentices and trainees.

 Under our payroll tax rebate proposal, WA employers who hire apprentices and trainees will receive a payroll tax rebate of 20 per cent on their wages for one financial year, in addition to their wages being exempt from payroll tax.